Accessibility Tools

 National Professional Qualifications

-From September 2021, a reformed suite of National Professional Qualifications (NPQs) will be available for teachers and leaders who want to develop their knowledge and skills in school leadership and specialist areas of teaching practice.
+From September 2021, a reformed suite of National Professional Qualifications (NPQs) has been available for teachers and leaders who want to develop their knowledge and skills in school leadership and specialist areas of teaching practice.

 This is part of the DfE's transformation to the training and support available for teachers at all stages of their career.
 The 2019 Teacher Recruitment and Retention Strategy set out a range of commitments intended to ensure that teaching remains an attractive, sustainable and rewarding career path.